-Gains or losses arising on disposal of investments are credited or charged to the statement of income.
+Gains or losses arising on disposal of investments are credited or charged to profit or loss.

 Insurance contract policyholders are charged for policy administration services, investment management services, surrenders and other contract fees.
 These fees are recognised as revenue over the period in which the related services are performed.
-If the fees are for services to be provided in future periods, they are deferred and recognised over those future periods
+If the fees are for services to be provided in future periods, they are deferred and recognised over those future periods.